Meet the Dean

 Graduates of the baccalaureate nursing program celebrate following College of Nursing convocation.

 The Family Nurse Practitioner program is ranked among the top nursing graduate schools in the nation.

 The Public and Global Health course provides opportunities for students to practice nursing skills abroad.

 The Healer's Art

 The bi-annual college magazine informs alumni and friends of nursing events and activities.

 A MEG grant facilitates student learning in the Navajo Nation.

-The Honored Alumni Award is bestowed upon alumni of BYU College of Nursing who have given outstanding (beyond the normal expectation) service to their profession, community, nation, or church.
+The Alumni Achievement Award is bestowed upon alumni of BYU College of Nursing who have given outstanding (beyond the normal expectation) service to their profession, community, nation, or church.
 The honoree is featured in the annual College Honored Alumni Lecture Series and is honored at a special luncheon with the President of the University.
 The honoree is a guest of the University at all Homecoming events.